Blaiski/Grappl/README.md

 # Grappl for Visual Studio Code

-## Welcome 👋🏼
+## Welcome
-It is great to see you here!
-If you are interested in trying out a new cool tool (and hopefully a useful one) then you are in the right place!
-We are thrilled to have you paly around with Grappl, and experiment with some of the new concepts that it has to offer.
-As with all new ideas, it can take a bit of time to get used to... but the more you use it, the more it will be able help you!
-Soon enough, you might find yourself saving valuable time that is otherwise wasted on digging things out manually (and updating things manually!).
+Do you find yourself spending too much time trying to find that one piece of code you need to change?
+As a product owner or a quality engineer, have you been struggling to keep up with monitoring the impact of your team's changes, or trying to communicate that change impact to your management in one sharp view without all the technical stuff?
+If you found yourself answering yes to some of those questions, then Grappl might be the answer you are looking for.
 </br></br>

-## What's it about?
+## Solving Developers' Pains
 Grappl's vision is to solve some of developer's most nagging pain points, such as...
 - figuring out what a piece of code is doing
 - finding where exactly a feature or a bug fix is located in code
-- figuring out what could break if that line of code is changed
+- figuring out what could break if that one line of code is changed

 _...all without having to sift through endless commit threads!_

-It automates some of those boring daily tasks for developers, so they can focus on doing what is more important and enjoable to them—coding!!
-Developer is kept happy, is able to deliver faster, and company saves tons on otherwise wasted costs.
+Grappl automates some of those boring daily tasks for developers, so they can focus on doing what is more important and enjoable to them—coding!
+Our missiong is to keep developers happy, so they are able to deliver faster, and your company gets to save tons on otherwise wasted costs.

+Did you know that up to 50% of developers time is spent on _understanding_ existing code, before they can get to contribute their new code!
+See [Grappl.io](https://grappl.io) for more!
 </br></br>

-## Not a developer?
+## An Invisible City that is Telling
-Not a problem!
-We've got something exciting for you too.
-Check out Grappl's cool codebase visualization feature!
-See behind the sences of what your developers are building... it's an invisible city (with probably wild landscape), and it hasn't been seen before!

-For now, you might just find it cool to have a live Airview™ and explore the landscape from the comfort of your desk.
+Check out Grappl's codebase visualization feature!
+See behind the sences of what your developers are building!
+Experience a live Airview™ and explore a telling landscape of your codebase.
 You might as well spot an early sign of code degradation and take action to rectify before things get too bad.
-But hold tight, more exciting stuff is coming up!!!
+More exciting stuff is coming up!!
 </br></br>

 ## Feature Highlights
 ### Live Dashboard Integration
 - Have your development issues accessible where you need them the most... without the unnecessary frills.
 - Checkout an issue and start working on it right away.
 Done?
 Just check it back in!
-Grappl will commit your staged changes, add a worklog entry on your card, magically link up your contribution to it, and even move the card for you down to the next person & stage!
+Grappl will commit your staged changes, add a worklog entry on your card, magically link up your contribution to it, and even move the card for you down to the next line and person!
 - Perform common actions on your card right from your dev environment.
 - Connect to Jira or Trello (and switch between them effortlessly).
-More board services coming!
+More board services coming up!

 ### Codelink™
 - Instantly find those code items you need to change or fix.